telefonicaid/netphony-network-protocols/README.md

 The protocol library can be easily integrated in any software that needs to interact with other software/devices using these protoocols.
 The library provides the encoding and decoding from java objects to bit-level.
 Note that, the state machine and set up of sessions is provided by other components, also available in github.

 The PCEP implemnentation has been tested against other PCEP implementations (Telecom Italia Implementation, CTTC Implementation and CNIT Implementation) .

-The Netphony BGP-LS implementation is known to interoperate with Telecom Italia Implementation, CTTC Implementation and CNIT Implementation.
+The Netphony BGP-LS implementation is known to interoperate with Telecom Italia Implementation, CTTC Implementation and CNIT Implementation and Juniper MX routers.
 It is listed in the IETF BGP-LS implemenation report https://tools.ietf.org/html/draft-ietf-idr-ls-distribution-impl-04

 The library is maintained to be up-to-date to the latest version of the internet-drafts/RFCs. **Contributions are highly welcomed.**